-The following is a summary of the analysis of the basins conducted for the previous year's report.
+The following is a summary of the analysis of the basins conducted for the most recent full evaluation (2017 report).
 Additional detailed information can be found in the 2017 Fully Appropriated Basin Report, available from the Department.

 2.1 Blue River Basins